tfh0007/Home-Automations/README.md

 - Learned more about gathering and responding to signals from an interconnected range of devices
 - Gathered expanded knowledge of how IOT (internet of things) devices operate
 - Had to use critical thinking to solve issues and engineer solutions
-- Had to use extensive debugging to find and correct mistakes while many different signals were competing for the same resources
+- Used extensive debugging to find and correct mistakes while many different signals were competing for the same resources
+- Implemented virtual switches and custom device handlers for advanced automations